schiefen12/fireseg_research/README.md

 This project evaluates the performance of the models based on Mean Pixel Accuracy (mPA), Mean Intersection over Union (mIoU), Frames per Second (FPS), and Training Time (TT).

 ### Results
-Here are the results collected from the best performance of the models.
+Here are the results collected from the models.

 ![](Images/Result-Table2.png)